GManTheMarioGuy/GManTheMarioGuy/README.md

 # I got logged out my old account uuphoria :(
-All my new projects will be on here and uuphoria will be fully unused.
+All my new projects and maybe archived projects will be on here and uuphoria will be fully unused.

 ###